arjun-subramaniyan/arjun-subramaniyan.github.io/index.md

 Welcome to the sneak peek into my quest for knowledge and innovation...

 # About me
+Biomedical engineer with data skills and healthcare domain expertise.
+Seeking to solve the unmet needs of healthcare by understanding user expectation, plugging the gaps and delivering meaningful products.
-Started with biomedical engineering, witnessed usage of healthcare technology by clinicians across hospitals in South India.
-Pursuing masters in Digital health with a focus on data for coming up with meaningful innovation that serves the needs of healthcare.
+Started with engineering, witnessed usage of healthcare technology by clinicians across hospitals in South India.
+Completing Masters in Digital health with a focus on data for coming up with meaningful innovation that serves the needs of healthcare.

 # My projects
 ## **Data science**